-In contrast, the horizontal trajectory of arm-andlongitudinal avoids altogether this trade-off.
+In contrast, the horizontal trajectory of arm-andlongitudinal avoids this trade-off altogether.
 In fact, we are guaranteed to reach the maximum separation distance between the time-evolving amplitudes at steady state.
-As such, arm-and-longitudinal might be slower at short times than, say arm-and-release for some values of $\alpha{\rm arm}$, as can be appreciated from the equal time dots in Fig. 3 top row.
-However, in the regime of intermediate to long times, the position of the time-evolving amplitude is further away from the P-quadrature phase-space axis as the ratio χ/κ is increased than in the other two readout schemes.
+As such, arm-and-longitudinal might be slower at short times than, say, arm-and-release for some values of $\alpha{arm}$ , as can be appreciated from the equal time dots in Figs. 3(a)-3(c).
+However, in the regime of intermediate to long times, the separation between the pointer states is larger for arm-andlongitudinal readout than the other two schemes, specially as $|\chi|/\kappa$ is increased.
 This yields a purely geometrical advantage for arm-and-longitudinal over the other two approaches.